 2) Build Brand Authority

 The most successful SEO campaigns feed off a sustainable brand.
-For example, a company named Mission Critical Comfort Solutions will outperform a business called Denver HVAC Company long-term.
-You gain notoriety as you garner more reviews on Google, Yelp, and Facebook.
+For example, a name like Mission Critical Comfort Solutions will outperform a generic name like Denver HVAC Company in the long term.

 3) Create a Custom Website